navonacalarco/Claustrum/README.md

 <p align="center">
 Navona Calarco &nbsp;·&nbsp; Skerdi Progri &nbsp;·&nbsp; Sriranga Kashyap &nbsp;·&nbsp; Shuting Xie<br>
-Claude Lepage &nbsp;·&nbsp; Boris C. Bernhardt &nbsp;·&nbsp; Alan C. Evans &nbsp;·&nbsp; Kâmil Uludağ
+Donna Gift Cabalo &nbsp;·&nbsp; Claude Lepage &nbsp;·&nbsp; Boris C. Bernhardt &nbsp;·&nbsp; Alan C. Evans &nbsp;·&nbsp; Kâmil Uludağ
 </p>

 ---

 ## About

-This repository contains the data accompanying our paper on the human claustrum.
+This repository contains the data accompanying our paper, <i>forthcoming in PNAS</i>, on the human claustrum.
 We provide the manual histological segmentation of the claustrum derived from the *BigBrain* dataset (n=1) at 100 µm isotropic resolution — the highest-resolution reconstruction of this structure available.
 We also provide manual MRI segmentations from three in vivo 7-Tesla datasets (n=10 per dataset) at 0.5, 0.7, and 1.0mm isotropic resolution, and a cross-modality probabilistic atlas (n=13) registered to MNI space at 0.5 mm isotropic, integrating segmentations spanning histology, ex vivo MRI, and in vivo 7T MRI.

 ---